JuJu2181/Automatic-Nepali-Speech-Recognition-and-Summarizer/readme.md

 pip install -r requirements.txt
 ```
 2. For setting up Backend Go inside backend folder
-3. Inside nepalimodel create a new folder called model_wav2vec and then download files from [here](https://huggingface.co/anish-shilpakar/wav2vec2-nepali-asr-v1/tree/main) and place the files in this folder
+3. Inside nepalimodel/best_wav2vec_model download files from [here](https://huggingface.co/anish-shilpakar/wav2vec2-nepali-asr-v1/tree/main) and place the files in this folder
+4. Inside the abstractive download files from [here]() and place the files in this folder.
 4. Run this command to start backend server
 ```
 uvicorn api:app --reload